What is Azure SQL Database service

 A place to find out what’s new and what’s coming next.

 A place where SQL Server product team members blog about SQL Database news and features.

-To understand the feature differences between SQL Database and SQL Server, see SQL features.
+To understand the feature differences between SQL Database and SQL Server, as well as the differences between different Azure SQL Database deployment options, see SQL features.

 SQL Database delivers predictable performance with multiple resource types, service tiers, and compute sizes that provides dynamic scalability with no downtime, built-in intelligent optimization, global scalability and availability, and advanced security options — all with near-zero administration.
 These capabilities allow you to focus on rapid app development and accelerating your time to market, rather than allocating precious time and resources to managing virtual machines and infrastructure.
 The SQL Database service is currently in 38 data centers around the world, with more data centers coming online regularly, which enables you to run your database in a data center near you.

 - With single databases, each database is isolated from each other and portable, each with its own guaranteed amount of compute, memory, and storage resources.
 SQL Database provides different compute, memory, and storage resources for different needs - and the ability to dynamically scale single database resources up and down.
 The hyperscale service tier for single database enables you to scale to 100 TB, with fast backup and restore capabilities.

 - With elastic pools, you can create new databases or move single databases into a resource pool to maximize the use of resources and save money - and the ability to dynamically scale elastic pool resources up and down.